meddyrainzo/mild_sample_dotnet_core/readme.md

 - Docker
 - Postgresql

-:warning: This is not supposed to be a secure WebAPI and it does not symbolize best practices.
+:warning: This is not supposed to be a secure WebAPI.
 It is just a sample API I built to mess around with frontend tech

 ## Things not covered by this API